SmartHome3/Project-WhileYouWereOut/README.md

 ## License

-This project is licensed under the GPLv2 license - see the
+This project is licensed under the GPLv2 license - see the [LICENSE.md](LICENSE.md) for details

 -----> http://ip-v1.blogspot.com